-The discount rate was based on the 20-year General obligation (GO) bond index.
-Participation rate: 40% of future retirees are assumed to elect medical coverage.
+40% of future retirees are assumed to elect medical coverage.

 70% of the future retirees who elect coverage and are married (see marriage rate assumption) are assumed to elect spousal coverage as well.

-Marital Status at Retirement: Actual spouse information is used for current retirees.
-Future retired members who elect to participate in the plan are assumed to be married at a rate of 60% and males are assumed to be 3 years older than females.
+Marital Status - at Retirement

+Actual spouse information is used for current retirees.
+Future retired members who elect to participate in the plan are assumed to be married at a rate of 60%.
+Males are assumed to be 3 years older than females.

+Mortality - Healthy

-Mortality - Healthy: For the Public Employees' Retirement System, Mortality is assumed to follow the RP2000 Healthy Combined Mortality Table, set back one year for males, with mortality improvements projected to 2020 using Scale BB.
+For the Public Employees' Retirement System, Mortality is assumed to follow the RP2000 Healthy Combined Mortality Table, set back one year for males, with mortality improvements projected to 2020 using Scale BB.